ferraijv/Esperanto_Appropriate_Readings/README.md

 # Esperanto_Appropriate_Readings

-The purpose of this project is to develop a program will find a suitable Esperanto Wikipedia article for a learner.
+The purpose of this project is to create a program that allows language learners to practice their target language with language samples pulled from Wikipedia.
+The program will rank the difficulty of each Wikipedia page and ask the reader to score each reading.
+Using these scores, the program will suggest readings that match the user's level.

 ## Goal